 My first major project with Cinema 4D was

 a virtual tour of my own house.
-This is a full size rendition of the internal structure of
+This is a full scale rendition of the internal structure of the house.

 This project was a semester long endeavor into modeling and texturing an existing